TasmanAnalytics/tasman-dbt-mta/docs/configuration.md

 w_shaped_30_days,all_channels,1,1,touch_channel,string,<>,''
 ```

-Conversion Rules Example (line spaces are for readability - should not be included in the actual seed file):
+### Conversion Rules Example
+> N.B. line spaces are for readability - they should not be included in the actual seed file
 ```
 model_id,conversion_category,rule,part,attribute,type,relation,value